Crazy Horse Memorial: History of the monument

-Memorial foundation

-The memorial is a non-profit undertaking, and does not accept federal or state funding.
-The Memorial Foundation finances the project by charging fees for its visitor centers, earning revenue from its gift shops and receiving private contributions.
-Ziolkowski reportedly was offered 10 million for the project from the federal government on two occasions, but he turned the offers down.
-He felt the project was more than just a mountain carving, and he feared that his plans for the broader educational and cultural goals of the memorial would be overturned by federal involvement.
+Construction under Ruth Ziolkowski (1982–2014)

 After Ziolkowski died in 1982 at age 74, his widow Ruth Ziolkowski, took charge of the sculpture, overseeing work on the project as CEO from the 1980s to the 2010s.
-Ruth Ziolkowski decided to focus on the completion of Crazy Horse's face first, instead of the horse as her husband had originally planned.
+Ruth Ziolkowski focused on the completion of Crazy Horse's face first, instead of the horse as her husband had originally planned.
 She believed that Crazy Horse's face, once completed, would increase the sculpture's draw as a tourist attraction, which would provide additional funding.
 She also oversaw the staff, which included seven of her children.

-Sixteen years later, in 1998, both the head and face of Crazy Horse were completed and dedicated; Crazy Horse's eyes are 17 ft wide, while his head is 87 ft high.
+Sixteen years later, in 1998, the head and face of Crazy Horse were completed and dedicated; Crazy Horse's eyes are 17 ft wide, while his head is 87 ft high.
 Ruth Ziolkowski and seven of the Ziolkowskis' 10 children carried on work at the memorial.
 Daughter Monique Ziolkowski, herself a sculptor, modified some of her father's plans to ensure that the weight of the outstretched arm was supported sufficiently.
 The foundation commissioned reports from two engineering firms in 2009 to help guide completion of the project.
 Work commenced on the horse after two years of careful planning and measurements.
 Since the completion of the head and face, much of the monument's sculpting work has been dedicated to the much larger horse portion.

 Ruth Ziolkowski died on May 21, 2014, at the age of 87.
-Monique Ziolkowski became CEO and three of her siblings continue to work on the project, as well as three of the Ziolkowskis' grandsons.
+Monique Ziolkowski became CEO and three of her siblings continued to work on the project, as well as three of the Ziolkowskis' grandsons, including Caleb, who has gone on to become the "chief mountain officer".